leocdi/Smokey-Sense/README.md

 This is version **1.0 BETA**, so expect some updates soon.
 I built everything myself, custom memory reader, entity manager, offset grabber from public A2X sources.
 No third party libraries, no dependencies, just pure C# .net 4.8 and WinAPI calls.
 It's lightweight, performant, and even runs on a Steam Deck (more on that below)...

 **Disclaimer:** This is for educational purposes only.
 Cheating in games can get you banned.
-I don't condone using this in online matches – test it offline or on bots.
+I don't condone using this in online matches, test it offline or on bots.
 Always play fair!!

 ## Features